imperialnolini/photoplate/README.md

 the other parameters to change the default output of the function.
 It is worth verifying the output looks good by generating a textual output before running photoplate().

+Finally, if you encounter any issues using the package, please feel free to email me at <nolan.s.siegel@gmail.com>; I’ll look forward to improving anything that might be helpful.
+Thank you.